freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library.md

 ---
 # Asset Library

 The asset library is a centrally maintained collection of pinball assets that table authors can use in their table builds.
 It comes with a browser, a tagging system, search and preview.
+Assets in this library are of high quality and customizable.
+We try our best to identify the source of each asset and attribute it to its creator(s).

+> [!NOTE]
+> This is the creator's guide, so this documentation is aimed towards creators who are contributing to this library.

+## Quality and Flexibility

+Each asset should be carefully crafted and be as customizable as possible, while having minimal impact on performance.
+So, let's dive into what this actually means. :)

+First, a few words about quality.

 ## Contributing